userfrosting/learn/pages/03.installation/01.environment/02.native/docs.md

 If it's a lower version than the version that you **know** your webserver uses, then chances are that your terminal is incorrectly resolving the `php` command.
 This happens because there is an older version of PHP (often preinstalled with your operating system) in one of the paths specified in your path variable (`$PATH` in *nix systems, `PATH` environment variable in Windows).

 If you're using a distribution like XAMPP or WAMP, you'll want to update your `PATH` variable so that your _terminal_ finds the same version of PHP that your webserver uses.
 This process depends heavily on the distribution you're using and your operating system (Google it!)
 However, the general steps are:

 1. Determine the path to the version of PHP that your webserver uses.
 For example, the XAMPP distribution has PHP installed in its own directory, e.g. `/Applications/XAMPP/xamppfiles/bin/`.
 2. Append that path to your `PATH` variable.
 In `*nix` systems, this can be set in your shell config file, for example `~/.bash_profile`.
 The command should look something like `export PATH="/path/to/newer/version/of/php:$PATH"`.
 See [this answer](http://superuser.com/a/284351/378833) on Superuser for information on modifying `PATH` in your operating system.
 3. Restart your terminal.
 4. Run the command `which php` to ensure that the `php` command is now resolving to the correct directory.
 If not, double-check steps 1-3.

->>>>>> To check the value of your `PATH` variable in *nix environments, simply run `echo $PATH`.
+[notice=tip]To check the value of your `PATH` variable in *nix environments, simply run `echo $PATH`.[/notice]

 ### Running Composer